gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 But having to count items or use `len()` every time is not convenient.

-This is where Python gives you something smarter — **negative indexing**.
+This is where Python gives you something smarter, **negative indexing**.

 ---